The best camping in Sibley State Park, MN

 100%

-Makers Acres is our home, our pottery studio named, Maine Prairie Studio, the Lakeside Campground and our camper, Andromeda.
-Guests are able to reserve the camper or campground to stay in.
+Makers Acres is our home, our pottery studio named, Maine Prairie Studio, the Lakeside Campground, The Wedge and our camper, Andromeda.
+Guests are able to reserve the camper, The Wedge or Lakeside Campground to stay in.
 The camper is equipped with running water, electricity etc. The lakeside campground has enough space for 3 different dispersed campsites.
+The Wedge, is just enough for 1-2 people to stay.
 Since we are potters, guests are able to book some cool "Extras" at the studio.
 Below are the "Extras" we have available to register for. - "Come Try It" Pottery Experiences - Kayak Rentals - Paddleboard Rentals - Seasonal Garden Vegetables - Firewood - Athletic Brewing Company, NA Brews -20% Discount on our handmade pottery in our Gallery while your Hipcamping at Makers Acres.
 We look forward to helping you find your next hipcamping experience here at Makers Acres.
 During warm weather you are able to access Murray Lake from our property to swim, kayak or paddle board.
 During winter, we live 1/2 mile from a ski hill, Powder Ridge, which has tubing, downhill skiing and snowboarding.

 Potable water